top of page

 THE CONTEXT

 The demand for family oriented homes far exceeds its supply.
-It should come at no surprise that we are in the midst of the most significant housing crisis of our time.
+In fact, it should come as no surprise that we are in the midst of the most significant housing crisis of our time.

 As a result, the importance for effective land usage has been recognized across the Montreal Metropolitan Community.
 The need for inclusive, responsible and sustainable housing development has never been higher.
 In addition, the need to ensure long-term active community engagement is necessary for sustainable community planning.
 It is for this reason that the development of vacant sites is paramount to ensuring the longevity of our community and the quality of life for all TMR residents.